-Of the numerous vacuum cleaner manufacturers in the world, there are only a few of them that go unquestioned most of the time; one of them being Shark.
+Of the numerous vacuum cleaner manufacturers in the world, only a few go unquestioned most of the time; one of them being Shark.
 What’s surprising is that the Shark Navigator ZU561 Upright Vacuum, dare I say it, does not live up to the Shark name.
-Actually, upright isn’t the right word – convertible is more appropriate as you’ll see in my review.
+Upright isn’t the right word – convertible is more appropriate as you’ll see in my review.

 Maximum 100-airwatt Cleaning Ability